theimowski/master-thesis/docs/section-summary.md

 * **strongly static typing** (applicable for statically typed functional languages) - type systems of F# or Haskell are very strict, therefore can detect more issues in compile time,
 * **composition** - fine-grained functions can be composed into larger building blocks without losing precious properties of pure functions,
 * **no side effects** - FP is all about transforming inputs to outputs {{{leanfunprog}}} which eliminates bizarre order dependencies from code and results in better reasoning about the code.

+What is more, recent trends show that Internet applications evolve towards an approach called SPA (single-page applications).
+This approach relies on even less coupling (compared to the standard approach) between the front-end part of application and its back-end.
+It does so through delegating only specific concerns to the back-end side, such as data access, data representation or authorization.
+Thanks to such decoupling, functional approach seem very promising with regards to that only the server-side of an application might be written (or rewritten from scratch as part of a transition process) in a functional language, while the front-end remains based on completely different technologies.

 Functional programming is considered the right approach but only when applied to a restricted, related to academic background, set of domains.
 Majority of areas are still seen as being dominated by OOP.